Review of Nelson's analysis of Bell's theorem: Nelson's analysis of Bell's theorem

-Using the Eqs.\ (\ref{eq:22}), (\ref{eq:23}), (\ref{eq:11}) and (\ref{eq:21}), we may define the function The conditional probabilities in Eq.\ (\ref{eq:24}) are all in the range $0\leq \mathrm{P}_{\phi_{1\vec{\mu}}\otimes\phi_{2\vec{\nu}}}\left(\left.\sigma_{1\mu}\bigcap\sigma_{2\nu}\right|\mathcal{F}_{S}\right)\leq1$.
-Therefore, the following inequality can be computed with four arbitrary axes $\vec{\mu},\vec{\mu}'$ and $\vec{\nu},\vec{\nu}'$ at the two stations $1$ and $2$: If we replace the conditional probabilities in Eq.\ (\ref{eq:25}) by their corresponding unconditional probability measures, we arrive at the correlation coefficient from Eq.\ (\ref{eq:2}).
-The unconditional probabilities are also in the range of $0\leq \mathrm{P}_{\phi_{1\vec{\mu}}\otimes\phi_{2\vec{\nu}}}\left(\sigma_{1\mu}\bigcap\sigma_{2\nu}\right)\leq1$, and they are given by the expectation values of the conditional probabilities.
-Hence, an inequality analogous to Eq.\ (\ref{eq:25}) must be true for them: Equation (\ref{eq:26}) is called Clauser-Holt-Shimony-Horne inequality \cite{HoltHorneClauserShimony}.
-It is a version of the statement in Bell's first article \cite{Bell2} which can be similarly derived.
-Both Eq.\ (\ref{eq:26}) and Eq.\ (\ref{eq:Bellorig}) are violated in quantum mechanics and this violation was confirmed experimentally in $1982$\cite{Aspect}.
-It should be notet that Jarret \cite{Jar} arrived at a similar conclusion even though he did not formulate his article within rigorous probabillity theory.
+If we replace the conditional probabilities in Eq.\ (\ref{eq:25}) by their corresponding unconditional probability measures, we arrive at the correlation coefficient from Eq.\ (\ref{eq:2}).
+The unconditional probabilities are also in the range of $0\leq\mathrm{P}_{\phi_{1\vec{\mu}}\otimes\phi_{2\vec{\nu}}}\left(\sigma_{1\mu}\bigcap\sigma_{2\nu}\right)\leq1$, and they are given by the expectation values of the conditional probabilities.
+Hence, an inequality analogous to Eq. (\ref{eq:25}) must be true for them: